-- a. the open nature of the landscape is retained and no coalescence of urban areas results; - b. buildings are ancillary to the open space/ recreational use and are integrated into the landscape; - c. long and short range views are protected; - d. the open nature of the landscape is retained and no coalescence of urban areas results; and e. buildings are ancillary to the open space/ recreational use and are integrated into the landscape.
+- a. the open nature of the landscape is retained and no coalescence of urban areas results; - b. buildings are ancillary to the open space/ recreational use and are integrated into the landscape; and - c. long and short range views are protected.

 - 10.4.10 Protecting and enhancing the natural environment, including landscape and seascape, is a core planning principle of the SPPS, which recognises the region's distinctive and beautiful landscape.
 The protection and improvement of the landscape is not only important for visual amenity, as it also plays a critical role in the environmental quality and setting of the district, which helps to support the local economy, quality of life and the health and wellbeing of our residents and visitors. - 10.4.11 The LDP policy supports the policies set out in the SPPS and seeks to provide overall protection and, where appropriate, improvement of our landscape resource, including the varied landscapes throughout the city and its wider setting.
 Some areas are designated for particular landscape value and development proposals in these will be subject to particular scrutiny to ensure no significant detrimental impact.
 The LDP acknowledges this and confirms that all new development should ensure that there is no damage to our landscape resource.
 Where exceptional circumstances exist that supports development proposals that have potential impact on the landscape resource, adequate mitigation and compensatory measures must be agreed and put in place. - 10.4.12 In assessing new development proposals, the council will seek to ensure the protection and enhancement of the district's landscape resource.
 New development should not have an unacceptable effect, either directly, indirectly, or cumulatively, on the landscape resource, including landscapes that are designated for scenic, natural heritage, built heritage or cultural value. - 10.4.13 Irrespective of any designations or specific protection, all development should consider how it can conserve and enhance landscape interests, including careful integration of built form with the landscape context.
 Careful design of new development should minimise potential adverse impacts on the landscape generally, in addition to areas that have particular protection.
-Design considerations will include: - Location of the site within the landscape & positioning of the development proposal within the landscape; - Avoidance of undue prominence, particularly in more open and exposed landscapes; - Integration of development into the landscape including the degree of natural enclosure and relationship with surrounding buildings; and - Design, including form, scale and massing.
+Design considerations will include: - Location of the site within the landscape and positioning of the development proposal within the landscape; - Avoidance of undue prominence, particularly in more open and exposed landscapes; - Integration of development into the landscape including the degree of natural enclosure and relationship with surrounding buildings; and - Design, including form, scale and massing. - 10.4.14 All development proposals must be sensitive to the distinctive character of the area and the quality of the landscape, heritage and wildlife, and also be in accordance with other LDP policies.
+In assessing the potential impact of proposals on the landscape resource, including cumulative impacts, account will also be taken of the landscape character assessments and any other relevant guidance, including AONB management plans and local design guides.

-- 10.4.14 All development proposals must be sensitive to the distinctive character of the area and the quality of the landscape, heritage and wildlife, and also be in accordance with other LDP policies.
-In assessing the potential impact of proposals on the landscape resource, including cumulative impacts, account will also be taken of the landscape character assessments and any other relevant guidance, including AONB management plans and local design guides. - 10.4.15 The SPPS sets out the planning policy that applies to AONBs and the council will take full account of this in assessing development proposals.
+10.4.15 The SPPS sets out the planning policy that applies to AONBs and the council will take full account of this in assessing development proposals.
 In addition, the council will consider the potential impacts of development proposals on other important landscapes, including Areas of High Scenic value (AHSVs), Local Landscape Policy Areas (LLPAs) and designated urban and rural landscape wedges, in addition to other important elements of the district's landscape resource.
 In this regard, these local designations, whilst generally relating to landscape protection, have a range of other functions, including the protection of cultural and built heritage and the prevention of coalescence between built-up areas.